|

 it out first)!

-You need to be careful around cleaning plastic playfield pieces because sometimes you will
+You need to be careful cleaning plastic playfield pieces because sometimes you will

-remove the artwork if you use too strong a cleaner (such as Windex).
+remove the artwork if you use too strong a cleaner (such as Windex with ammonia).
 I use Novus

-#1 Plastic Cleaner to clean these pieces with a soft paper towel.
+#1 Plastic Cleaner to clean these pieces with a clean T-shirt rag.
 I also soak the

 has hazed over so I use an old T-shirt piece of cloth to wipe the